tgac-vumc/small_scripts/getAmpUserDefinedGene/README.md

 The input for *getGeneCalls* is the following:
 * calledData = QDNAseq called.Rds file
-* geneList = data frame with the following columns
+* geneList = data frame with the columns 'name, chromosome, start'
-** name, hromosome, start

 Data will be returned from the function as a list containing the following:
 * x$sampleNames : contains the sampleNames as a list